Etherland/ELAND/README.md

 ### `INTERNAL SOURCE`
 * `LandRegistry.sol` *Etherland Decentralized Land Registration Protocol*
 	- Uses `iLANDID.sol` interface to get the ability to call the `hasAdminRights` function of Etherland LANDID Non-Fungible-Token smart-contract at address retrievable with the  `landidNftAddress` getter function.
-	- On the Etherland Metaverse, any token holder has the ability to register a new land, to do so, they must exchange *ELAND* against `Land Record Rights` which are a sub-asset of the ecosystem.
+	- On the Etherland Metaverse, any token holder has the ability to register a new land, to do so, they must exchange *ELAND* Ethereum or any other Token displayed on the offer of Opensea marketplace.
-	- Land Record Rights offers and prices in ELAND are stored on-chain and can be retrieved from a method named `recordRightsOffers` *(rights prices are indexed)*
+	- Land Record Rights offers and prices in ELAND or ETH or other Tokens are stored on-chain and can be retrieved from a method named `recordRightsOffers` *(rights prices are indexed)*
 	- Those rights are detailed on our website at https://etherland.io/dashboard/?ua=newitem
 	- `REGISTER A NEW LAND` *request the mint of an Etherland LANDID Non-Fungible-Token *use-case**
 		- Making a new record in the Land Registry is reserved to ELAND owners and doable in a few simple steps :